rwxrob/boost/days.md

   Get Motivated to Learn ¡Viva la Revolución!
   The Scientific Method, Our Greatest Learning Tool

-Get on a Docker Linux Container Terminal
+Get a Docker Linux Container Terminal
   Understand Linux Approach
-  Get on the Terminal
+  Get on a Windows, Mac, or Linux Terminal
   Learn About Containers and Get Docker
   Run Linux Inside a Container